-As shown in Figure 19, the Speaking test includes three tiers: Tier Pre-A, Tier A, and Tier B/C. Tier Pre-A includes tasks that target elicitation of language at PL 1.
+As shown in Figure 10, the Speaking test includes two tiers.
 Tier A includes tasks that target elicitation of language at PLs 1 and 3.
 Tier B/C includes tasks that target elicitation of language at PLs 3 and 5.

 A thematic panel refers to the folders across all tiers within a grade-level cluster that relate to a particular WIDA ELD Standard.
-In other words, the Tier B/C, Tier A, and Tier Pre-A folders that address Social and Instructional Language in each grade cluster make up a single thematic panel, with the PL 1 and PL 3 tasks shared across tiered folders in a panel.
-For example, within a Social and Instructional Language panel, the same PL 3 task appears on both the Tier A and the Tier B/C forms of the test, and the same PL 1 task appears on both the Tier Pre-A and Tier A forms of the test.
+For example, the Tier A and Tier B/C folders that address Social and Instructional Language in each grade cluster make up a single thematic panel, with the PL 3 tasks shared across tiered folders in a panel.
+In other words, within a Social and Instructional Language panel, the same PL 3 task appears on both the Tier A and the Tier B/C form.